Kris-jss/Grievance_Portal/README.md

 - Homepage: http://127.0.0.1:8000/
 - Admin Panel: http://127.0.0.1:8000/admin/

+## 🎯 Usage

+### For Students:
+1. Register a new account
+2. Login and submit complaints
+3. Track status and view responses
+4. Delete complaints if needed

+### For Admins:
+1. Login with admin credentials
+2. View and filter all complaints
+3. Respond to complaints
+4. Update status and archive

+## 🌟 Key Highlights

+- Auto-generated Complaint IDs (GRV-YYYY-###)
+- Soft delete for admins
+- Archive system
+- Responsive mobile-friendly design
+- Anti-ragging awareness section
+- Emergency helplines included

-## 👨‍💻 Author:
+## 👨‍💻 Author

-- Built as an intermediate-level Django project for learning purposes.
+Built as an intermediate-level Django project for learning purposes.

-## 📄 License:
+## 📄 License

-- MIT License
+MIT License